 - The Reveal: In the OCU campaign of 1st, Guri B. Olson's... lack of gratitude for the crows' rescue attempts is explained far later in the story.
 Driscoll's scheme, with the Grey Rock hospital raid as part of it, has been a big secret agenda that Olson is trying to protect from the "nosy but innocent" crows.

-- He even takes care to make sure that the Nirvana Institute does not run into the Canyon Crows from then onward, especially after what nearly happened.
+- He apparently takes care to make sure that the Nirvana Institute does not run into the Canyon Crows from then onward, especially after what nearly happened.

 - You Shall Not Pass!: In the OCU campaign, General Willas E. Blakewood plays just this when the Canyon Crows are about to take off from Rupidis.
 See Four-Star Badass above.